rackerlabs/support-how-to/content/how-to/rackspace-email/add-rackspace-email-mailboxes/index.md

     {{<image src="add-rse-license-sc1.png" alt="" title="">}}

-2. Under **Rackspace Email Mailboxes**, add the number of mailboxes that you want to make available to your account.
+2. Under **Rackspace Email Mailboxes**, add the number of mailboxes you want to make available to your account.

     {{<image src="add-rse-license-sc2.png" alt="" title="">}}